IEDB/PEPMatch/README.md

 - Levenshtein

 ## Installation
-Run the following commands to install PEPMatch for either general use or benchmarking.
+Run the following command to install PEPMatch for either general use or benchmarking.

 ```
 pip install pepmatch